Course Outline

 Description

-This is a foundation course to develop specialised knowledge and skills in public health in Australian and global contexts.
-Public health is multidisciplinary, concerned with the protection and promotion of the health and wellbeing of populations.
-You will explore health inequities and inequalities, and the range of socio-ecological determinants that influence the health and wellbeing of populations.
-You will apply advanced public health concepts to investigate complex public health priorities from a socio-ecological, salutogenic and social justice perspective.
+This is a foundation course where you will develop specialised public health knowledge and skills.
+Public health is multidisciplinary and focuses on creating health equity within and between communities and populations by promoting health, preventing disease and managing risks.
+You will explore health inequities, and the range of socio-ecological determinants that influence the health and wellbeing of populations in Australian and global contexts.
+You will apply these concepts to investigate public health priorities from a holistic, ecological, salutogenic and social justice perspective.

 How will this course be delivered?